YanDevDz/ProBar/readme.md

   - cutomize with your own CSS.
   - config a Height of Probar.
   - config a Rounded Corners of Probar.
+  - config a Rounded Corners of Probar in Internal.

 ### Requirement